-If you are experiencing anxiety, then you might want to consider lifestyle factors and supplements that can help.
-This post includes a review of the best supplements for anxiety, plus extra information on nutritional deficiencies, lifestyle tips, and more.
+If you are experiencing anxiety during perimenopause, then you might want to consider some natural supplements to help.
+This post includes a review of the best supplements that have helped my anxiety, plus extra information on getting through this unique hormonal phase of life.

 What is Anxiety?

-Anxiety is known in our culture as a feeling of worry, apprehension, and fearfulness.
-Most people will experience anxious feelings at some point in their lives because it is a natural response to overwhelming or uncertain situations.
+Anxiety is known in our culture as a feeling or feelings of worry, apprehension, and fearfulness.
+Most people will experience anxious feelings or symptoms of anxiety at some point in their lives because it is a natural response to overwhelming or uncertain situations.

-Anxiety can be caused by several things.
+Anxiety and anxiety disorders can be caused by several things.
 It can occur because of a temporary stressful situation or event.
 Disturbances in your neurotransmitters can also be the cause of anxiousness.

 Of course, only a medical doctor can diagnose you, but you can try to diminish anxious feelings with natural means including the ones mentioned in this article.

-There are several natural supplements and micronutrients that have been reported to help diminish feelings of anxiousness.
-These supplements are best taken alongside a nutrient-dense diet and balanced lifestyle.
+There are several natural supplements, herbal treatments, and micronutrients that have been reported to help diminish feelings of anxiousness, especially during peri-menopause or menopause.

 If you are currently taking any form of prescription medication or you are pregnant or breastfeeding, you must consult a professional to make sure there are no known problems taking supplements to address anxiety.